Isle of Wight Guru

 • paddleboarding at Colwell Bay followed by lunch at a local café or restaurant in Colwell or nearby Totland Bay

 • Blackgang Chine, which is one of the UK’s oddest (Ed: surely you mean ‘oldest’?) theme parks.
-It’s got terrific sea views as well as all the dinosaurs, pirates and fairies you visited on a school trip when you were 11.
+It’s got terrific sea views as well as some of the dinosaurs, pirates and fairies you visited on a school trip when you were 11.

-Needless to say, there are dozens of other options which are explored in obsessive detail in our various guides to days out.
+Needless to say, there are dozens of other options that are explored in obsessive detail in our various guides to days out.

 Couple at Compton Bay on the Isle of Wight